 - IV Fluids

 - Opioids

 - Anticoagulants

 - Insulin

-- Surgery
+- Using the BNF

 - Acute Kidney Injury

 - Prescribing Scenarios

-- Ward Visit
+- Calculation Skills

 Materials are available on VITAL for facilitators and students to view and access.
 Learning outcomes for each session are listed at the end of this document.